-Minimum alcohol pricing: Five countries oppose Scottish drink plan
+Minimum alcohol pricing: Scottish drink curbs 'perfectly legal'

 Opinions of European Union member states on Scottish government plans for minimum alcohol pricing have been released to the BBC.
 Five countries are trying to block the plans.